adeept/adeept_rasptank2/README.md

-# Adeept 4WD Smart Car Kit for Raspberry Pi PiCar-B
+# Adeept RaspTank Smart Car Kit for Raspberry Pi

 ## About This Product